-The “Unleashed” Apple Event held on 18 October 2021 formally launched the 5th-generation 14-inch and 16-inch MacBook Pro devices alongside the introduction of the new Apple M1 Pro and Apple M1 Max system-on-chips.
+The “Unleashed” Apple Event held on 18 October 2021 formally launched the 5th-generation 14-inch and 16-inch MacBook Pro devices alongside the introduction of the new Apple M1 Pro and Apple M1 Max systems-on-a-chip.

 Note that both Apple-designed chips are based on the Apple M1 SoC launched in November 2020.
 They are marketed as professional-grade hardware for high-performance macOS devices and targeted toward creative professionals and power users.